caitlinsprojects-ml/Starbucks_Poverty_Final_Group_Project/README.md

 Proposed Oct 23, 2021 this project was completed over the course of 7 total weeks.

-For a presentation of our results, please see the YouTube video linked at the top.
+For a presentation of our results, please see the YouTube video linked at the top of the file.